 How Can You File a Parking Lot Slip and Fall Claim Against the City or County?

 The Los Angeles city government operates more than 100 parking facilities with more than 11,000 parking spaces around the city.
 Unlike lawsuits against private parties, a parking lot slip and fall claim against the city or any other California public agency will be controlled by the California Tort Claims Act.
 That Act requires an injured party to provide the city with a notice of a claim within six months.
 Failure to follow the Act’s procedures will prevent individuals from recovering any damages for their injuries and losses.

-If you are injured in a slip and fall accident in a parking lot that is owned or managed by any public entity in California, make sure that you confer with Los Angeles personal injury lawyers as soon as is possible.
+If you are injured in a slip and fall accident in a parking lot that is owned or managed by any public entity in California, make sure that you confer with a personal injury lawyer as soon as is possible.

 Contact us today for a free consultation

 Hard surfaces and a high level of activity frequently combine to cause serious parking lot slip and fall injuries.
 For more than twenty years, we have helped Southern California victims to recover the largest possible damages awards.
-See our website or call us directly for a complimentary consultation with a Los Angeles slip and fall lawyer.
+See our website or call us directly for a complimentary consultation with a slip and fall lawyer in Los Angeles.